vuejs/docs/src/guide/composition-api-provide-inject.md

 1. The name of the property to inject
 2. A default value (**Optional**)

-Using our `MyMarker` component from earlier, we can refactor it with the following code:
+Using our `MyMarker` component, we can refactor it with the following code:

 ```vue{3,6-14}
 <!-- src/components/MyMarker.vue -->